frankarobotics/libfranka/README.rst

    sudo dpkg -i libfranka*.deb

 Installing via a Debian package simplifies the process compared to building from source every time.
 Additionally the package integrates better with system tools and package managers, which can help manage updates and dependencies more effectively.

 .. _usage:

-5. Usage
+6. Usage
 ~~~~~~~~

-After installation, check the `Minimum System and Network Requirements <https://frankarobotics.github.io/docs/requirements.html>`_ for network settings, the `Operating System and PC Configuration <https://frankarobotics.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel>`_ for system setup, and the `Getting Started Manual <https://frankarobotics.github.io/docs/getting_started.html#>`_ for initial steps.
-Once configured, you can control the robot using the example applications provided in the examples folder.
+After installation, check the `Minimum System and Network Requirements <https://frankarobotics.github.io/docs/libfranka/docs/system_requirements.html>`_ for network settings,
+the `Setting up the Real-Time Kernel <https://frankarobotics.github.io/docs/libfranka/docs/real_time_kernel.html>`_ for system setup,
+and the `Getting Started Manual <https://frankarobotics.github.io/docs/libfranka/docs/getting_started.html>`_ for initial steps.
+Once configured,
+you can control the robot using the example applications provided in the examples folder (`Usage Examples <https://frankarobotics.github.io/docs/libfranka/docs/usage_examples.html>`_).

 To run a sample program, navigate to the build folder and execute the following command: